 Other than using a SWOT analysis, to detect new business prospects you can also:

 - Analyse your purchase situation - look at distribution channels, payment methods and other factors around purchasing to understand how your customers buy your products or services.
-Then look at how you can better position them or offer alternatives to bring new customers to your business.
+Then look at how you can improve them or offer alternatives to bring new customers to your business.

 - Analyse your competition - research existing businesses in the market to understand their value proposition and their competitive advantage.
 Establish your unique selling point to set yourself apart from your competitors.
 Identify what draws your customers in and promote this.

 - Look at other markets - exporting into other countries may open up new opportunities.
 Consider carefully what the market is like.
-Research the competitors, local habits and the likely demand for your products or services to increase the likelihood of success.
+To increase the likelihood of success, research the competitors, local habits and the likely demand for your products or services.

 Consider exploiting other types of business opportunities too.
 For example, you can: